tomduck/pandoc-fignos/README.md

-**Notice:** This beta release may be installed using

-    pip install pandoc-fignos --upgrade --pre --user

 **New in 2.0.0:** This is a major release which is easier to use at the cost of minor incompatibilities with previous versions. [more...](#whats-new).

-Also: A [pandoc-secnos] filter has been added to the pandoc-xnos filter suite.

 pandoc-fignos 2.0.0
 ===================

 *pandoc-fignos* is a [pandoc] filter for numbering figures and their references (i.e., cross-referencing) when converting markdown documents to other formats.
+It is part of the [pandoc-xnos] filter suite].

 Demonstration: Processing [demo3.md] with pandoc + pandoc-fignos gives numbered figures and references in [pdf][pdf3], [tex][tex3], [html][html3], [epub][epub3], [docx][docx3] and other formats.